Entertaining Kids at Weddings

 An Activity Table

 Devote one table to the kids and give them a lot of activities to keep busy with.
-Coloring books, washable crayons, stickers, legos, jigsaw puzzles, piñatas, board games etc. Be warned that kids can get messy so keep the table in a separate corner of the room and have someone to supervise them.
+Coloring books, washable crayons, stickers, legos, jigsaw puzzles, piñatas, board games etc. Be warned that kids can get messy so keep the table in a separate corner of the room and have someone to supervise (and clean) them.

 Flower Girl Doll